Contact Us

 Baseline assessments suggest the student is ‘meeting’ age related expectations, or should be aiming to meet them.

 Most subjects also run baseline assessments, these initial assessments are set to check the student's retention of knowledge.
 This process is in line with all other schools in the Midsomer Norton Schools Partnership Trust.
-Each of the flight paths is further split into three grades showing whether the pupil is working at the top, middle or bottom of the flightpath as shown in the table below.
+Each of the flight paths is further split into three grades showing whether the pupil is working at the top, middle or bottom of the flight path as shown in the table below.

-Within each flightpath there 3 subgrades - see the table below for a description.
+Within each flight path there 3 subgrades - see the table below for a description.

 Target Grade